omnilingo/omnilingo/doc/DESIGN.md

   * files hosted on an http server, with no config requirements on the server
   * files hosted locally to the client
-- ideally, exploit content-based addressing
+- exploit content-based addressing, and ipfs (optionally)

 Userdata:
 - backend